Fennel Seed or also known as Foeniculum Vulgare has multiple benefits according to WebMd Fennel Seed may help with the following:

 Fennel seeds have got estrogenic effects on the breasts they contain a few compounds which all work together by stimulating estrogen production.

 Fennel seeds are typically known to naturally increase the amount of fluids inside the breast tissue.
-That means they will not only add firmness to your breasts, but will lead to dramatic increase in breast size.
+That means they will not only add firmness to your breasts but will lead to a dramatic increase in breast size.*

 You may love the smell or taste of Fennel, even without immediately recognizing it, but now you know that you can use it for just about everyday use.
 From culinary to medicinal, Fennel Seed is a globally popular herb that also happens to enhance breasts.
 Bust Bunny’s recognizes the impact of Fennel Seed, which is why we included it as an ingredient in our pills.